kauri-io/Content/java/manage-accounts.md

 ![](https://imgur.com/xN2Ruaj.png)

-By default, Web3j uses a derivation path equals to `m/44'/60'/0'/1`.
+By default, Web3j uses a derivation path equal to `m/44'/60'/0'/1`.
 However, it is possible to open another account on a different path:

 ```java
 String password = null; // no encryption